aaront999/Credential-Harvesting-with-Setoolkit/main.md

 ![3 2](https://github.com/user-attachments/assets/680f4de5-c3b6-4afd-a909-92e88db302ea)
 #

 6. I tested this method on another intentionally vulnerable website and successfully received the expected output as well.
-Notice that both webpages looks identitical to the legitimate website, making it highly convincing.
+Notice that both cloned webpages look identical to their legitimate counterpart, making it highly convincing to an unsuspecting user.
 When combined with a phishing email campaign, this attack technique can be an effective way to socially engineer a victim.

 ![4 01](https://github.com/user-attachments/assets/17313ac1-2734-4057-a676-4d2f9e20cf9a)
 ![4 02](https://github.com/user-attachments/assets/191325ef-23fb-4013-ae57-d13aefb86dd4)